What is Jisc?

 Which Papers are Covered by the Jisc Deal?

-To receive an APF waiver a paper must
+To receive an APF waiver a paper must:

 - Have an eligible corresponding author affiliated with an institution enrolled in a partnership with JMIR.

-- Be submitted and accepted for publication between April 1st 2022 to March 31st 2024.
+- Be accepted for publication between before March 31st 2027

 Funding from Other Sources